Communities

 When substituting eggs, one should carefully read what it's used for in the recipe.
 If it's used as a binding agent, a substitution with milk might lead to a dough which falls apart, making it unsuitable for baking.

-dsr‭ wrote about 4 years ago
+dsr‭ wrote over 4 years ago

 Some cookie doughs use pasteurized liquid egg.
 This is an egg product where the eggs have been raised to a specific temperature for a specific time that kills the bacteria, without fully cooking the egg.